fernandodaz/healthcheck-reporter/README.md

 ```

 ### Notes
-- Database probe is a TCP connect to `database_host:database_port`; no queries or DB drivers.
+- A real PostgreSQL connection is attempted first (psycopg2 is required); otherwise it falls back to a TCP probe if the driver is unavailable in the environment.
 - MQTT publish uses QoS 1 and reconnects if needed.
 - `start()` runs a background thread (non-blocking).
 Use `stop()` on shutdown.